Volcomix/webcomponents/slides.md

 Notes:
 A friend of mine has another project.
 This is an home automation tool.
 Same kind of visualization, he can plug things together.
-This is implemented with React.js.
+This is implemented with React.

 ---